 Final paper and journal report submission deadline is the last day of classes/term.

 Grade entry deadline is one week after classes end.

 Typically, students pursue an internship during their second or third year of undergraduate studies.
-The internship itself can be arranged for any term (fall, winter, summer) but the course is only offered in the Fall or Winter Semesters (so if you do your 150 hour internship during the Winter or Summer semesters, you do the course (ARTH 490) during the following Fall semester).
+The internship itself can be arranged for any term (fall, winter, summer) but the course is only offered in the Fall Semester (so if you do your 150 hour internship during the Fall, Winter, or Summer semesters, you would enroll in the course [ARTH 490] during the following Fall semester).
 Students are only allowed to earn 3-credits toward their program once they complete the course.

 Internship experiences may be available as a career-related summer job or a part-time job.
-It is not expected that interns will receive payment for work undertaken during their placement, although sponsoring institutions or organizations are free to offer remuneration as they see fit.
-Most interns work as volunteers; indeed, this is often in the student's interest.
+It is not expected that interns will receive payment for work undertaken during their placement.
+While some sponsoring institutions or organizations might offer remuneration, most interns work as volunteers.

 The workload for internships is generally more demanding and time-consuming than expected.
 Nevertheless, the rewards gained from working in the field are usually beneficial; the Museum Internship course is an exciting way to complement classroom learning with practical work experience and to learn about professional and career options.